Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras: Dual tensor categories to finite-dimensional Hopf algebras

 \begin{remark} In fact, since $\M$ is an exact $\C$-module category, the dual category $\C_\M^\ast$ consists of all the additive $\C$-module endofunctors (or equivalently, all the exact $\C$-module endofunctors) of $\M$ according to \cite[Proposition 3.11]{EO04}. \end{remark}

 In this paper, we only pay attention to dealing with exact $\C$-module categories $\M$ which are furthermore indecomposable.
-It is known that $\M$ is equivalent to $\C_{A'}$, the category of right $A'$-modules in $\C$ for some algebra $A'\in\C$, and then the dual category $\C_\M^\ast$ could be also described in the situation:
+It is known that $\M$ is equivalent to $\C_{A'}$, the category of right $A'$-modules in $\C$, for some algebra $A'\in\C$.
+Then the dual category $\C_\M^\ast$ could be also described in this situation:

 \begin{lemma}(\cite[Theorem 3.17 and Section 3.3]{EO04}) Suppose $\M$ is an indecomposable exact left module category over a finite tensor category $\C$.
 If $Y\in\M$ generates $\M$, and let $A':=\intHom(Y,Y)\in\C$ be the algebra defined by the internal Hom functor, then: \begin{itemize} \item[(1)] There is an equivalence of $\C$-module categories: